robert/robert.github.com/_drafts/pfab18.md

 As we've discussed already, JSON is a very flexible way to serialize data.
 It can handle strings, integers, booleans, lists, and maps, all nested as deep as your use-case requires.
 This flexibility is why JSON is so widely used.
 However, with great flexibility comes extra verbosity in the form of commas, colons, and square- and curly-brackets.
 Our use-case is very specific and well-defined and so doesn't need any flexibility.
 We can therefore invent and use our own specialized serialization format, safely sacrificing some versatility in exchange for terser output.
 This means that we have to decide on our own form for representing a color map in a file, as well as writing our own code to convert our precomputed data to and from this form.

 Inventing a custom serialization format in order to save a few bytes is rarely a good idea.
-It's almost always well worth accepting slightly bloated output in return for flexibility, readability, and standardization.
+It's almost always worth accepting slightly bloated output in return for flexibility, readability, and standardization.
 But, for better or for worse, today we've decided that the only thing we care about is pure resource efficiency.
 Let's therefore see how we can sacrifice some of these boons in exchange for further space savings.
-For our first attempt at a serialization format, let's make the following specifications:
+For our first attempt at a serialization format, let's use the following rules:

 * Each color pair is on a new line
 * The first part of the line is the pixel color, in RGB form.
 Each RGB element should be separated by a comma